mozilla/kitsune/docs/svelte.md

    This is because neither `svelte-preprocess` nor the Webpack `sass-loader` are able to chunk split `@import`s and `@use`s, or even de-duplicate their use across Svelte components (due to the scoped nature of the CSS within).
    Not doing this will lead to unnecessarily duplicated code.

+## Pre-rendering

+To pre-render Svelte components a two-step process is required.

+First the components must pass through the Svelte compiler, with the appropriate flags enabled to compile components for server-side rendering (SSR).
+Then those compiled components must be rendered into static HTML.
+We do both these steps in Webpack using the `webpack.pre-render.js` config file.